moni-7000/moni-Tryhackme-Notes/README.md

 # moni-Tryhackme-Notes
-- Repository to keep track of my personal notes as I learn from TryHackMe.
+- Repository to keep track of my personal thoughts and useful information as I learn from TryHackMe.

 # Things I plan to note are:
 - *Things that confused me.*